farscape-project/amrex-sycl/doc/details_plugin.md

 respectively;
 - overwrites the compiler flags to use the appropriate settings depending on the selected compiler, the target vendor assembly/source language, i.e.
-AMDGCN/HIP or NVPTX/CUDA, and the target architecture;
+NVPTX/CUDA or AMDGCN/HIP, and the target architecture;
-- provides AMReX the right sub-group size (also known as wavefront or warp size by AMD and Nvidia, respectively) depending on the target vendor;
+- provides AMReX the right sub-group size (also known as warp or wavefront size by Nvidia and AMD, respectively) depending on the target vendor;
 - patches AMReX to avoid missing declarations and SYCL 2020 features [Open SYCL only];
 - patches AMReX to disable managed memory [AMD GPUs only].